North Carolina Student Riley Howell Was Killed In Shooting Heroically Defending His Classmates

 The second fatality in the shooting was 19-year-old Ellis Parlier of Midland, NC, while the four injured students included Rami Alramadhan, 20, of Saihat, Saudi Arabia, Sean DeHart, 20, and Drew Pescaro, 19, both of Apex, NC, and Emily Houpt, 23, of Charlotte, NC.

 The gunman has been identified as former UNC Charlotte student Trystan Andrew Terrell, 22, who is currently in custody and scheduled to appear in court on Thursday.
 His grandfather, Paul Rold, told reporters that his grandson is on the autism spectrum and isn’t very social.
-He added that Terrell was very smart and liked to learn foreign languages, wrote the Guardian.
+He added that Terrell was very smart and liked to learn foreign languages, wrote The Guardian.

 It was also determined that Terrell’s gun was legally purchased and that he was equipped with an abundance of ammo.
 Police are still uncertain as to whether or not Terrell was targeting specific people on campus, but he began shooting in the Kennedy Building.

-As police brought him into the station, Terrell was quoted as saying, “I just went into a classroom and shot the guys,” reported the Guardian.
+As police brought him into the station, Terrell was quoted as saying, “I just went into a classroom and shot the guys,” reported The Guardian.